blitz-js/drafts/004_blitz_session.md

     - Sync session data across devices
     - Keep user session data intact across login / logout (to be thought about)

-## Implementation detail
-This section highlights what the user will need to do in order to setup sessions.
-The aim here is to make it as simple and transparent to the user as possible.

- TODO

 ## Default methodology:
 #### Creation of a session
 - After login, the backend will issue an opaque token.
 This will be a random, 32 character long `string`.
 The backend will also issue an anti-csrf token which will also be 32 characters long.
 The final access token will be a concatenation of these two strings.